Executive Risk Summary

 # 🛠️ Senior Engineer Universal Audit

-# Target: Microsoft Purview (Network Service)
+# Target: Microsoft Purview Service (Service)

 $SearchPaths = @("$env:windir\System32", "$env:ProgramFiles", "${env:ProgramFiles(x86)}")

-Get-ChildItem -Path $SearchPaths -Filter $Target -Recurse -ErrorAction SilentlyContinue |
+Get-ChildItem -Path $SearchPaths -Include $Targets -Recurse -ErrorAction SilentlyContinue |

 Select-Object FullName, @{Name="Version";Expression={$_.VersionInfo.ProductVersion}} Patch Impact Forecast

-Reboot Required
+Reboot Required Likely

 Internal Work Notes